 Georg Wilhelm Friedrich Hegel is without doubt one of the most influential philosophers of all time.
 He has, however, been largely ignored by American "analytic" philosophers of the twentieth century.
-John and Ken don't know nearly as much about Hegel and his philosophy as they should.
+John in particular, and Ken to a lesser extent, don't know nearly as much about Hegel and his philosophy as they should.
 They will be lively if somewhat obtuse students for Allen Wood, Stanford's resident expert on virtually all aspects of modern philosophy, when Philosophy Talk goes to the bookshelf and pulls down the big volumes of Hegel's collected works.

 Ken and John admit their ignorance about Hegel.
 When Ken and John received their education, Hegel was thought of as "the anti-christ of analytical philosophy".
-Ken quotes contemporary philosopher Richard Rorty as saying "the problem with analytical philosophy is that it is stuck in a Kantian moment.
-The great thing about literary criticism is that it has advanced to a Hegelian moment."
+Ken quotes Rorty as saying "the problem with analytical philosophy is that it is stuck in a Kantian moment The great thing about literary criticism is that it has advanced to a Hegelian moment."

 Hegel was a constitutional monarchist, even though he believed in representative institutions.
 John tries to draw an analogy between current conservatism and Hegel's political orientation at the time.
 Wood points out that Hegel believed in the regulation of free markets so that the gap between the rich and poor would not reach a harmful degree.
 This side of Hegel would not be favored by current conservatives.
 Wood identifies underpinnings of the Marxist idea of proletariat as a revolutionary class in Hegel.